GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

 [Deploying new IdP and PKI code]({% link _articles/appdev-deploy.md %}) for details and up-to-date cadence.

+**Mock IDs:**
+If you want test using a mock ID, you can access them using the link [here](https://docs.google.com/spreadsheets/d/15Npyy5Qc9gHs8d-RWvdgWciNYwGGVmur_3GLcRDpwAA/edit?gid=0#gid=0).

 ### Test Procedure

-- Visit the [Environments status](https://dashboard.int.identitysandbox.gov/env) page of the Dashboard.
+- Visit the [Environments status](https://portal.int.identitysandbox.gov/env) page of the Dashboard.
   - Under Staging, click on either the `oidc-sinatra` or the `saml-sinatra` links to go to a sample app.